If you are experiencing domestic violence:

 Your safety is important.
 Click here for a booklet from the Peel Committee Against Woman Abuse with useful information about taking care of yourself and protecting your safety.

-Contact at least one of the following services in our community:
+Contact one of the following services in our community:

 519-836-5710 or 1-800-265-7233